 The MycoBoxTM by MycoFarm is a simple two-step kit for producing smaller quantities (30 – 70g) of mushrooms quickly and efficiently.
 No air pumps are needed to it is a very quiet and unobstrusive system that can be left on a bookshelf.

-Contents: MycoBox containing sterile substrate, tray, vermiculite, alcohol wipe, humidity bag with filter patch
+Contents: MycoBox containing sterile substrate, tray, vermiculite, alcohol wipe, humidity bag with filter patch.
+Culture syringe not included.

 Also needed: Sellotape (cut into 4 pieces), thermometer and somewhere warm.
 Golden Oyster culture syringe or similar.
 A cigarette lighter is a good idea in case the needle becomes blocked (heat the needle until the blockage clears and then let it cool for 15-20 seconds before use).